Atlas975/Notes/Databases/Database_fundamentals.md

 ## Internal level
 - Structure data is written/received, how data is ordered, space allocations and compression/encryption
 # Schemas
-- These describe how each level operates
+- The blueprint of a database, describes how data is modelled including relations
-- Conceptual schema: database content organization
+- **Conceptual schema**: database content organisation
-- Internal schema: how data is stored
+- **Internal schema**: how data is stored
 - Schemas allow data to be independent with implementation/optimization left to DBMS
 - Transfer of requests between layers is called mapping
 - **Data independence** describes hiding implementation from other layers
-- Physical data indepence: hardware change does not effect relation structure
+- **Physical data independence**: hardware change does not effect relation structure
-- Logical data indepence: conceptual scheme can be changed without effecting external shema.
+- **Logical data independence**: conceptual scheme can be modified without risking an impact to external  schema